pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert isinstance(pending_events[0], MyAggregate.Started)

-If more than one created event class is defined on the aggregate class, perhaps because the name of the created event class was changed and there are stored events that were created using the old created event class that still need to be supported, then ``created_event_name`` can be used to identify which created event class is the one to use when creating new aggregate instances.
-This can be combined with upcasting old events, discussed above.
+If more than one "created" event class is defined on the aggregate class, perhaps because the name of the "created" event class was changed and there are stored events that were created using the old "created" event class that need to be supported, then ``created_event_name`` can be used to identify which "created" event class is the one to use when creating new aggregate instances.

 .. code:: python